 - Water (wash water, separator water) and muck, contaminated with PERC

-Perchloroethylene, also known as PERC or tetrachloroethylene, is the most common dry cleaning solvent.
 Waste PERC, and anything contaminated with PERC, will have the waste code F002.
-You may have additional waste codes, depending on other chemicals you use in the process.
-Designate your waste to determine all the waste codes that apply.
+You may have more waste codes,depending on other chemicals you use.

-Be sure the temperature in the outlet is at or below 45 degrees F.
+Be sure the temperature in the outlet is at or below 45 degrees Fahrenheit (F).

 - Colorimetric detector tube